-Congratulations to all the participants in the thrilling 2006-07 Fiesta Bowl, and especially to the Boise State Broncos, who capped a perfect 12-0 regular season with their 43-42 overtime victory over the Oklahoma Sooners!
+Congratulations to all the participants in the 2008 Tostitos Fiesta Bowl, and especially to the West Virginia Mountaineers for their 48-28 victory over the Oklahoma Sooners!

 Since its inception on December 27, 1971, the Fiesta Bowl has been played at Sun Devil Stadium, home arena of Arizona State University in Tempe, Arizona.
 However, the 35th staging of this post-season football classic was the last at that location, as the event relocates to the University of Phoenix Stadium, in Glendale, a new stadium built for the NFL's Arizona Cardinals.

 To date, five Fiesta Bowl games have determined the college football's national championship, although in earlier times the designation was somewhat haphazard and often controversial.
 One of those championships, Penn State Nittany Lions vs. Miami Hurricanes in 1987, still holds the record for most-watched college football game ever.
 When at last in 1999 there was a game officially labeled the 'national championship' by the Bowl Championship Series (BCS), the Tostitos Fiesta Bowl played host; a record crowd of over 80,000 bought tickets to see the Tennessee volunteers prevail over the Florida State Seminoles 23-16.
 The championship rotated among the Orange, Sugar, and Rose Bowls before returning to Sun Devil Stadium in 2003—that incredible game saw the Ohio State Buckeyes upset defending champ Miami in double overtime.

 Beginning in 2007, the year's top team in all of NCAA Division I football will be decided in a separate BCS Championship.
 In yet another first, the new stadium will be the site of three bowl games: the Insight Bowl, the Fiesta Bowl, and on January 8, 2007, the national championship.